 It’s a type of trading that lies between short-term (intra-day) and long-term (position-trading) strategies.

 Swing trading is also, for the most part, a technical trading approach—chart patterns and price action—rather than a fundamentals-based approach.

 Although this distinction is more evident in stock trading (eg. chart patterns vs company fundamentals), it applies to other markets such as commodities and forex as well.

 Medeiros believes that swing trading offers the following benefits:

-- It’s an active form of trading but with lower stress than day-trading—watching charts for hours each day and trying to make minute-by-minute trade decisions can take its toll, but in swing trading there are fewer trade decisions so you have more time for analysis and reflection
+- It’s an active form of trading with lower stress than day-trading—watching charts for hours each day and trying to make minute-by-minute trade decisions can take its toll, but in swing trading, there are fewer trade decisions so you have more time for analysis and reflection

 - It makes the most of screen time—the “return on time spent in front of the screen” is much better with swing trading than day-trading